Preparing for Retirement

 - A long-term disability plan of the public employer

-For more information regarding retiree benefits, premium subsidy, Exchange-HRA contribution (for Medicare retirees enrolled in the Medicare Exchange), and/or surviving dependent eligibility, please refer to the Retiree Benefits Guide.
-Or, for a quick review of retiree benefits eligibility, you can also review the Retiree Eligibility Guide.
+For more information regarding retiree benefits, premium subsidy, Exchange-HRA contribution (for Medicare retirees enrolled in the Medicare Exchange), and/or surviving dependent eligibility, please refer to the Benefit Guide.
+For a quick review of retiree benefits eligibility, you can also click here.

 Initial Start of Retiree Coverage